Wednesday, November 27, 2013

 November 16:

-I played golf this morning just like I do every other Saturday.
-The forecast was for showers and storms developing later in the day.
-We had been experiencing similar weather for many days prior to this with late afternoon showers which brought with it thunder and lightning.
+I played golf this morning just as I do every other Saturday.
+The forecast was for showers and storms to develop later in the day.
+We had been experiencing similar weather for many days beforehand, with late afternoon showers bringing thunder and lightning.

-Our weather normally comes from the south and once it reaches us it tends to hug the Great Dividing Range to the west with the worst of the weather effecting towns to the north like Ballina, Bryon Bay and Tweed Heads.
+Our weather usually comes from the south, and once it reaches us, it tends to hug the Great Dividing Range to the west, with the worst of the weather affecting towns to the north, such as Ballina, Byron Bay, and Tweed Heads.

-But on this Saturday afternoon the storms that battered Sawtell remained out over the ocean and we experienced the worst weather the area has received in many years.
-The storm lasted just over an hour with twenty minutes of hail, some the size of golf balls.
-We watched as the hail stones belted down on our gardens stripping leaves from trees, cracking windows, denting our awnings and causing considerable damage to our Bushtracker.
+However, on this Saturday afternoon, the storms that battered Sawtell remained out over the ocean, and we experienced the worst weather the area has seen in many years.
+The storm lasted just over an hour, with twenty minutes of hail, some of which was the size of golf balls.
+We watched as the hailstones hammered down on our gardens, stripping leaves from trees, cracking windows, denting our awnings, and causing considerable damage to our Bushtracker.

-Every surface on the van has been damaged especially the top.
-It looks as though someone has taken to it with a ball hammer, however the four solar panels on the roof came through unscathed.
+Every surface on the van has been damaged, especially the top.
+It appears that someone has taken to it with a ball hammer; however, the four solar panels on the roof remained undamaged.

-We are insured with CIL and have sent a series of photos to Bushtracker on the Sunshine Coast who will provide CIL with a quote for repairs.
-A CIL assessor has inspected our van and informed me that we will require a total re-skin.
+We are insured with CIL and have sent a series of photos to Bushtracker on the Sunshine Coast, who will provide CIL with a quote for repairs.
+A CIL assessor has inspected our van and informed me that we will need a complete re-skin.

 Monday, November 18, 2013